richardboehme/nodejs-inputs-research/README.md

 * index: Unique index in the array of gamepads.
 * mapping: A string telling the developer, if the gamepads conforms to a known mapping.
 Right now there is only one standard mapping.
 This means if the browser can man the gamepad to the standard mapping, the string will be "standard".
 * connected: A boolean indicitating if the controller is still connected.
 * buttons: An array of buttons that the controller has.
 Each entry of the list is a javascript object, containing the `pressed` property and the `value` property.
-The `pressed` property is a boolean is true if the button is pressed by the user and false otherwise.
+The `pressed` property is a boolean that is true if the button is pressed by the user and false otherwise.
 The `value` property is a float between 0 and 1 which allows the API to support analog buttons.
 * axes: An array of axes present on the device.
 Each entry is a float from -1 to 1.
 * timestamp: A timestamp representing the last time, the data from the gamepad was updated.